Preparing for the Semester

 - Internet – verify and test whether your commercially provided internet (ex.
 Comcast, AT&T, etc) or wireless hotspot connections (through your mobile phone) are sufficient for video conferencing.

-If you do not have the necessary resources for your classes, UTC Library provides two paths for technology use in the fall:
+If you do not have the necessary resources for your classes, UTC Library provides two paths for technology use:

 Semester-long assistance may include: